API Reference

 History domain objects (such as AccountsHistory) offer a time range to show the history of what was changed over time.
 For example, Accounts provides information about users and service accounts, whereas AccountsHistory provides a historical record of all the changes that have been made to the state of those accounts.

-If the Enterprise bundle is enabled for your organization, you can query the domain objects and get history for the last 13 months.
-If the Enterprise bundle is not enabled, you can query back 30 days by default and results may be truncated to 20 rows returned.
+If the Enterprise plan is enabled for your organization, you can query the domain objects and get history for the last 13 months.
+If the Enterprise plan is not enabled, you can query back 30 days by default and results may be truncated to 20 rows returned.

 Snapshots